 Contact us today!

-If you live within the Urban Growth Boundary near a stream or natural area, you may be eligible for cost-share assistance to build a rain garden on your property!
+If you live in the Gresham Downspout Disconnect zone, you may be eligible for cost-share assistance to build a rain garden on your property!

 Why are we funding rain garden construction?

 Rain gardens are beautiful additions to your yard and neighborhood, and good for the environment!
 Rain gardens remove pollutants and bacteria from stormwater, recharge our groundwater, and provide habitat for birds and pollinators.
 Installing rain gardens and disconnecting your downspouts can also make you eligible for reduced utility bills, because they help reduce the load on city infrastructure.
 We are offering this cost-share program to help East Multnomah residents create cleaner water and healthier neighborhoods, one downspout at a time.

 Learn more in the Rain Garden FAQ page!

 CLIP funds up to 75% of the cost of a rain garden, up to a maximum of $5 per square foot or total EMSWCD cost of $5000, whichever is less.

 Private properties in the Gresham Downspout Disconnect are eligible for rain garden cost-share.